-Profoundly deaf Steven Mifsud, founder of Clearwater-based disability consultancy firm Direct Access has been awarded an MBE for services to International Trade in the United Kingdom Queen’s 2021 Birthday Honours list.
+Steven Mifsud, the founder of Direct Access has been appointed an MBE for services to International Trade in the Queen’s 2021 Birthday Honours list.

-Steven has led Direct Access to international export success sharing innovation and expertise in creating accessible environments all around the world.
-Some recent highlights include:
+Steven has led Direct Access to international export success sharing British innovation and expertise in creating accessible environments all around the world.

-“I am absolutely shocked and delighted to be honored with an MBE.
-Ever since I left college, my career has been driven by a desire to make the world more inclusive for persons with disabilities.
-It has been great to share our expertise in working with the Americans with Disabilities Act standard with other countries who were very receptive to learning from both the American and British experiences in creating accessible environments and the legislation involved,” said Steven.
+“I am absolutely shocked and delighted to be honoured with an MBE.
+Ever since I left University my career has been driven by a desire to make the world more inclusive for disabled people.
+Other countries were very receptive to learning from the British experience in creating accessible environments and the legislation involved,” said Steven.
+“We have been working very closely with the Department of International Trade and British partnerships to maximise opportunities around the world.”